hadighasemizadeh/Match4Tetris/README.md

 # Match4Tetris

-# Game Architecture:
+# Game Architecture
 	•	MVC
-# Matching Algorithm:
+# Matching Algorithm
 	•	Breath-First search
-# Game solution:
+# Game solution
 	•	The game solution must be built by CMake
 	•	To build it for your Visual Studio Version: o	Installing CMake and open it